gracefaz/Codecademy-Projects--CSS-/README.md

 # Codecademy Projects (CSS)
-Similar repository to Codecademy Projects for HTML, but this time completing the "Learn CSS" course.
+Similar repository to Codecademy Projects for HTML, but this time completing the *Learn CSS* course.
 Keeping track of all built-in projects.